Botwood: Tourism

 In 2010, a mural to celebrate the Botwood Cottage Hospital was commissioned by the Botwood Mural Arts Society.
 It was entitled Pulse of the Community and was painted by Manitoban artist Charlie Johnston.
 It is located on the previous site of the Botwood Cottage Hospital, now the site of a grocery store.
 This was the beginning of an ongoing project by the society to commission murals throughout the town to celebrate its unique history and increase tourism.

 A number of other murals have been completed around the town.
-As of October 2019 there are thirteen murals, including the following:
+As of October 2019. there are thirteen murals.
+The murals include the following: